 How to bet on the Super Bowl

-The most popular way to bet on the Super Bowl this time of year is by the spread, moneyline or total.
-Most sportsbooks will have these as main options when you click on “NFL” or “Super Bowl 57.”
-Here is what DraftKings Sportsbook’s site looks like ahead of the Chiefs versus Eagles game.
+The most popular way to bet on the Super Bowl is by the spread, moneyline or total.
+Most sportsbooks will have these as main options when you click on “NFL” or “Super Bowl” in the days leading up to the Big Game.
+Here is what DraftKings Sportsbook’s site looked like ahead of the Chiefs versus Eagles game.

-The best way to bet on the Super Bowl from is through futures bets.
+When it’s not late January and early February the best way to make Super Bowl bets is through futures betting.
 Sportsbooks have odds for who will win the Super Bowl throughout the year.
 In fact, in late January and early February most books have odds to win the current season’s Super Bowl as well as the following year’s Big Game.

 Super Bowl odds appear in different ways at different sportsbooks.
 At most US sports betting outlets they will appear as such: